mk/clerk-px23/README.md

 ## Examples of Moldable Development with Clerk

+In addition to traditional data science use cases, we intend Clerk to be a programmer's assistant that allows the rapid construction of tiny interfaces during daily work.
+Here are a few samples of tools and documentation created in this manner.

 ### Augmenting table names

-This example illustrates an approach that we needed to make working with a legacy Db2 database easier.
-The database’s column names are made up of 8 character sequences that can’t be read much out of:
+This example illustrates an approach we used to make working with a legacy DB2 database easier.
+The database’s column names are made up of largely human-unreadable 8 character sequences:

 ``` clojure
 ^{::clerk/width :wide}